WhyAre/tp/docs/UserGuide.md

 - `assignment add Quiz-1 t/1 t/99`:
   Only creates for valid tutorial (ignores invalid).

+**Behaviour**:

+- An error will be shown (but the rest of the tutorials will be processed):
+  - Invalid tutorial indexes will
+  - Assignments not in specified tutorial

 ---

 ### Command - Deleting an assignment: `assignment delete`